 Copy Volumes and Restore Disk Images

-The Disk Utility also allows you to set up RAID on a Mac.
+The Disk Utility also allows you to set up RAID on a Mac: just click File > RAID Assistant in the menu bar.
 Combine disks and partitions into one or more RAID sets and choose whether you want to mirror, stripe, or concatenate your data.
-This is an advanced feature most people won’t need to use.
+This is an advanced feature most people won’t need to use, but it’s there if you need it.

 Mirroring (RAID 1) means data you write to the RIAD is stored on each partition or drive for failsafe purposes.
 If one drive dies, your data is still available elsewhere.